 Tramping times | Northwest circuit – Rakiura National Park, Stewart Island

 Here’s the DoC stated tramping times between huts, as shown on their website, usually actual walking times, ie, not taking into account any long breaks.
 DoC bases its estimation on times for an “average” tramper which means that it’s possible to slash times for more popular sections.
-With more remote sections on the west coast the stated time is close to the actual time required.
+With more remote sections on the west coast, the stated time is close to the actual time required.

-Unfortunately this time information tends to emphasise a pointless aspect of tramping, The Destination, and, some trampers feel they need to test themselves, rush, to prove something to someone.
-Aren’t you there to experience your environment, notice things, spot a kiwi, watch the bellbirds flitting around?
+Unfortunately, this time information tends to emphasise a pointless aspect of tramping, The Destination, and, some trampers feel they need to test themselves, rush, to prove something to someone.
+Aren’t you there to experience your environment, notice things, spot a kiwi, and watch the bellbirds flitting around?
 There’s no actual requirement to occupy the full ten hours a day racing through the landscape.